Kaylotura/buster-world/proposal.md

 * Length (How long the chain is)
 * Strike Box (Defines the full space of the chain.
 If the chain's strike box interacts with a bubble's strike box it pops the bubble, spawning two smaller faster bubbles and increases the character's score.
 This also removes the chain from play.)

+### Final Score
+While each character has a running tally of what their score is, when the character loses their final resolve, that score is to be saved within the database, so that it may be compared to other scores, and rendered as part of the Scores Menu and the Game page, this will allow the player to see who has reached the prized high score.

 ## Technical Components

 Much of the game is going to take place in JavaScript, with the rendering handled with JQuery.

 The objects of the game will largely interact through JavaScript structures; this would include Character, Bubbles, and Chains.
 Most of the game engine and logic will be hosted in JavaScript modules as well, including the random creation of Bubbles; how Bubbles, Characters, and Chains all interact; the limit on using one chain at a time; and ending the game when the player gets to 0 resolve.

-Python will store character scores and be used to manipulate the data-base of high scores.
+Python will store character scores and be used to manipulate the data-base of character scores and the high scores amoung them.

-The rendering will largely be handled through JQuery, the Google Maps API, and the Geolocations API.
-I will also be using the BlockJS framework to structure Strike Boxes in order to initiate the interactions between Bubbles, Characters, Chains, and Buildings.
-I anticipate being able to animate the game using Javascript and Jquerey alone, but if I run into any stumbling blocks I can turn to some of the useful libraries listed below.

-I also anticipate much of the HTML and CSS to be relatively minimal, but rendered in realtime through Jquery and DOM Manipulation.
+I anticipate much of the HTML and CSS to be relatively minimal, with much of the game being rendered through Canvas and the PhaserJS libraries.
+I am not yet certain if I will be able to manipulate the Geolocations and GoogleMaps view into the Canvas for this, but I intend to look into work arounds to get this to funtion.
 Players Scores will be stored and searched using Django Models in a database.
+I also expect to be using the PhaserJS library to initiate the interactions between Bubbles, Characters, and Chains.

+As for testing, I am interested in using MochaJS, as it seems to have promises as part of its basic packaging.

-Potentially useful libraries include [pygame](http://www.pygame.org/hifi.html), [Sound Manager 2](http://www.schillmania.com/projects/soundmanager2/), [CraftyJS](http://craftyjs.com/), and [Stage.js](http://piqnt.com/stage.js/).
+Potentially useful libraries include [pygame](http://www.pygame.org/hifi.html), [Gulp](http://gulpjs.com/), [melonJS](http://melonjs.org/), [CreateJS](http://createjs.com/), [Sound Manager 2](http://www.schillmania.com/projects/soundmanager2/), [CraftyJS](http://craftyjs.com/), and [Stage.js](http://piqnt.com/stage.js/).

-## Schedule (34 days)
+## Schedule (35 days)
-* Geolocational Game Page - Medium - 2 days
+* Basic Game Page - Easy - 1 days
 * Bubble Class - Easy - 1/2 day
 * Bubble Sprites - Medium - 2 days
 * Character Class - Easy - 1/2 day